MCardosoLoria/Multinational/README.md

 Here, in the Database Schema.sql, the queries convert data types to their correct data types for each table.
 For the products table, some of the queries remove the '£' sign from the price and adds a weight_class column and a weight_range column.
 Also, for the stores table, some of the queries corrects incorrect staff numbers to NULL since they were not clear for adaptation. <br>

+For example:

+      ALTER TABLE dim_users
+ALTER COLUMN user_uuid TYPE UUID USING ("user_uuid"::TEXT::UUID);

 ### Querying the Data <br>

 Here, in the Database Queries.sql, the queries return specific results required for the client.
 These are listed in the docstrings above each query within the file. <br>

+For example:

+      SELECT
+    country_code,
+    COUNT(country_code)
+FROM
+    dim_store_details
+GROUP BY
+    country_code

+This code returns how many stores there are in which countries.

 ## Usage Instructions
 ### Extracting and Cleaning Data from Data Sources <br>